 “Fear not the man who practice 10,000 kicks one time but fear the man who practice 1 kick 10,000 times – Bruce Lee

 Being a dancer takes a lot of dedication.
-Sacrifices are inevitable priorities are a MUST.
-What you reaped was always worth it.
+Sacrifices are inevitable, priorities are a MUST.
+But what you reap from that is always worth it.

 “Practice like you’ve never won, Perform like you’ve never lost” – Bernard F.Asuncion

 Dance induces my creativity and showed me how important it is to love the things you do else you end up being miserable.